Anabolic Steroids: Abuse by Athletes

 "Besides the health effects, what you lose when you use steroids is mental toughness.
 The key to victory is that the strongest mind wins.
 You can get physical strength with steroids, but you lose the mental toughness (you would have gained) from brutal hard work.
 Steroids hurt mental toughness by serving as a crutch."
 (Yesalis CE, et al. 1998).

-Anabolic steroids enhance muscle strength and muscular power.
-Thus, they enhance performance in sports/events that require explosive power such as football, wrestling, shot put, 100-meter dash, etc. They do not appear to be beneficial in events such as marathon, distance cycling, etc. However, their ability to boost muscle protein metabolism suggests that anabolic steroids might enhance training and recovery in any athlete.
+Anabolic steroids increase muscle strength and muscular power.
+Thus, they improve performance in sports/events that require explosive power such as football, wrestling, shot put, 100-meter dash, etc. They do not appear to be beneficial in events such as marathon, distance cycling, etc. However, their ability to boost muscle protein metabolism suggests that anabolic steroids might enhance training and recovery in any athlete.